observablehq/plot/README.md

 - a named field or function of data - order data by priority
 - an array of *z* values

 The **reverse** option reverses the effective order.
-For the *value* order, Plot.stackY uses the *y*-value while Plot.stackX uses the *x*-value.
-For the *appearance* order, Plot.stackY uses the *x*-position of the maximum *y*-value while Plot.stackX uses the *y*-position of the maximum *x*-value.
+For the *value* order, Plot.stackY uses the *y* value while Plot.stackX uses the *x* value.
+For the *appearance* order, Plot.stackY uses the *x* position of the maximum *y* value while Plot.stackX uses the *y* position of the maximum *x* value.
 If an array of *z* values are specified, they should enumerate the *z* values for all series in the desired order; this array is typically hard-coded or computed with [d3.groupSort](https://github.com/d3/d3-array/blob/main/README.md#groupSort).
 Note that the input order (null) and *value* order can produce crossing paths: they do not guarantee a consistent series order across stacks.

 The stack transform supports diverging stacks: negative values are stacked below zero while positive values are stacked above zero.
 For Plot.stackY, the **y1** channel contains the value of lesser magnitude (closer to zero) while the **y2** channel contains the value of greater magnitude (farther from zero); the difference between the two corresponds to the input **y** channel value.
 For Plot.stackX, the same is true, except for **x1**, **x2**, and **x** respectively.